PrateekParmar01/scrap-it/README.md

 ## How to Use

-1. Clone the ScrapIt W repository to your local machine.
+1. Clone the ScrapIt repository to your local machine.
 (Forked from Saavrm26/scrap-it)
 2. Install the required dependencies for both frontend and backend.
 3. Start the application by running the frontend and backend servers.

 ## Contribution

-Contributions to ScrapIt W are welcome!
+Contributions to ScrapIt are welcome!
 Feel free to open issues, submit pull requests, or suggest new features to help improve the platform.

 ## Support

-For any queries or support related to ScrapIt W, please contact the team members:
+For any queries or support related to ScrapIt, please contact the team members:

 - Prateek Parmar (email: prateekparmar2003@gmail.com)
 - Saarthak Verma (email: lci2021035@iiitl.ac.in)

-Thank you for your interest in ScrapIt W. Happy job hunting!
+Thank you for your interest in ScrapIt.
+Happy job hunting!

 Scrapper has been moved to Saavrm26/scrap-it-scrapping Github Repository